tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #2 Configuration.md

      env:
        ASPNETCORE_ENVIRONMENT: development
      services:
-     - myConfigServer-mk
+     - myConfigServer-{initials}
     ```

-9. Run the cf push command to build, stage and run your application on PCF.
+10. Run the cf push command to build, stage and run your application on PCF.
 Ensure you are in the same directory as your manifest file and type `cf push`.

-10. Once the `cf push` command has completed navigate to the given url and you should see the Swagger page.
+11. Once the `cf push` command has completed navigate to the given url and you should see the Swagger page.
 To confirm the configuration have a look at the configured git repository in the config.json file.